ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/Docs/docs/rml-differences.md

 Hot-reloading is not supported for pre-patchers by their nature.

-## Feature and Update Mentality
+## Feature and Update Approach

+The current maintainers of RML follow a philosophy of simplicity.
+To this end, they define RML's purpose as serving as a simple entry point with some APIs to make mod creation easier.
+With just RML active, the experience during play is intended to be effectively no different than the vanilla client - opting for the mod loader to be just a tool for mods, but not one in and of itself.
+Furthermore, they strive for backwards compatibility, avoiding the inclusion of any additional features that could introduce possible issues when the game is updated.
-The current maintainers of RML are downright obsessed with backwards compatibility, even letting the opportunity for breaking changes during the move to Resonite pass unused, despite having had plans for changes that would require a break.
+To this end, they even let the prime opportunity for breaking changes during the move to Resonite pass unused, despite there having been long-term plans for changes that would require a break.

-Further, they're rather vehemently opposed to including anything in the mod loader, which they don't see as absolutely essential.
-This has led to some mods being practically required for every user, while at the same time leading to code repition or inferior implementations in other mods.
+However, this simplicity of course comes with downsides as well.
+For example, some mods are practically required for every user, as they offer basic functionality - such as [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings) which allows editing the loaded mods' settings ingame.
+While this shrinks the API surface of the mod loader itself, it also outsources features that new users expect from it.
+For example, it's a regular occurence to see new users wondering how to change their mods' settings, only to be told that they need to add another mod for that.
+At the same time, the amount of tools RML offers for mod creators is very limited, essentially limited to metadata and reflection on the mod loader itself.
+This means mod creators looking to add more intricate features have to turn to code repetition or additional shared libraries - or settle on inferior implementations.

 For MonkeyLoader and the Resonite Game Pack, the approach is rather more holistic.
-If certain code is useful to many mods, or encourages good practice for elements added by mods, it is fine to include it in the base installation.
+If certain code is useful to many mods, or encourages good practice for elements added by mods, we consider it to be a good addition to the base installation.
-The same thing applies to features that every user would want, such as editing the loaded mods' configuration ingame - which is included in this Game Pack.
+The same thing applies to features that every user would want, such as editing the loaded mods' settings ingame - which is included in this Game Pack.

 To give some examples for features on the development side:
 * Hot-Reloading
 * Debugging Support
+* Separate logging system with console output
+* Generic, mediated DataFeed-Injection support

+And many features that users directly benefit from as well:
 * Event System
-  * Locale Loading
+  * (Fallback) Locale Loading for mods
   * Injecting custom Worker Inspector elements
+  * Triggering Tooltips and resolving their (localized) content
+* Various mod UI tools
+    * Localized content provided by mods showing in mod user's local locale if supported, or the fallback (English) for non-users
+    * Extension for local buttons, letting other users trigger mod actions
+    * Building custom Inspectors
+* Full Integration with the native Resonite Settings page
-* Shared Configs in Sessions
+    * Shared Configs in Sessions for local user styles on modded items
+    * Ability to create custom settings pages or items for mods
+    * Sliders and Quantity settings

 Of course, backwards compatibility is still a concern, however MonkeyLoader has the benefit of being designed from scratch with the experience from RML, allowing for a (hopefully) more extensible approach.